 Posner presents us with a very troubling dilemma: On the one hand, conditions of easy money and light regulation ought to be just what's needed to promote innovation in a capitalist economy.
 You should be able to get that without the credit system seizing up, but that's not what happened.
 And, to make matters worse, there aren't any easy answers: Socialism, too bureaucratic; Communism, death; Fascism, bad history.
 If liberal capitalism is the "end of history," I sure hope it doesn't have another heart attack anytime soon.

 The Singularity is the epitome of what people mean when they say, "This is the stuff of science fiction."
-However, there is considerable reason to believe that what never seemed possible previously, e.g., the prospect that we could transcend mortality and never have to "work," in the way that we presently conceive of that process, or that we are inventing technologies that will come to rule us (and not necessarily in a nice way; reference: The Matrix), has to be taken increasingly seriously.
-Even if the human prospect isn't about to be reset in its entirety, it's completely clear that phenomenal change is afoot in technologically assisted expansion of life expectancy, for example.
+However, there is considerable reason to believe that what never seemed possible previously, e.g., the prospect that we could transcend mortality and never have to "work," in the way that we presently conceive of that process, or that we are inventing technologies that will come to rule us (and not necessarily in a nice way; reference: The Matrix),

 The point for Art of the Future is that these sorts of considerations are virtually off the radar screen when it comes to typical strategic planning processes.
 Very real and indescribably huge forces shaping the future are often met with such a sense of powerlessness that they are not included in an organization's strategic conversations.
 The more that is true, the more the overall direction and meaning of all of the technological innovation that is occurring will be left to the very few people who do actually think about "Big Issues."
 Therefore, the perspectives enunciated by elites, the Best and the Brightest of whatever generation, will demarcate the terms of the conversation.Often , that is not a good thing.
 It means millions of intelligent and concerned people and organizations around the world won't be thinking together about where our technologies are taking us.
 So, if the Singularity (or any of its near relatives) breaks into reality, the highest probability is that most people will be completely paralyzed in shock, fear and awe by its effects.
 They'll have never thought about it, let alone have discussed its organizational consequences.
 This is a recipe for a lot of distressed people and broken, useless organizations.